forestgrape/people_interactions/people_interactions.md

 ## Examples

 ### Ancient Times
-In ancient times the central units where tribes and later monarchies/feudal systems:
-* Tribes: An ancient form of organizations are tribes.
-Over time tribes transformed or united to communes/countries and companies.
+* Prehistorical Times
+  In prehistorical times, people groups lived in tribes.
+For tribes one is/was usually member of only one tribe.

+* Early Medieval Age
-* Feudal Systems: The nobility governs land provided by the monarch and in turn pays tribute and provides military services.
+  Feudal Systems: The nobility governs land provided by the monarch and in turn pays tribute and provides military services.
+The majority of people lived as peasants with few rights and limited ownership.
+Slavery(-like) living settings were common in many regions.

 => In ancient times, the people were often only part of only one team holding power namely the feudal lord and the ruling monarch.
 Violent conflicts were frequent at those times.